 When I say they have the potential to limit parenting capacity, this means that children can be at risk, and even have their well-being or life endangered.

 Still, the fact is that children living in families impacted by these circumstances aren’t necessarily at risk of long-term negative outcomes.
+And we need to be very attentive to common stereotypical perspectives and prejudices about these families and those kids.

 The right way is to more than anything focus on strengths.
 To observe things from the perspective of strengths.
 Or we’ll contribute to these families facing (more) stigma and even marginalization.
+So it’s not about having a problem or a condition, it’s about if and how this influences competence.

-And if it does in some way, we put effort to understand what parts of capacity we’ve got preserved, what are factors of protection vs. the factor of risks, what are the available support systems or resources, etc.
+And if it does in some way, we put effort to understand what parts of capacity we’ve got preserved, what are factors of protection vs. the factor of risks, what are the available support systems or resources, etc. Simply being affected by these circumstances DOES NOT mean we have weakened or limited parenting capacity.

 You may want to check out also: